Small Business HQ

 Management Flexibility

-LLCs are much easier to manage than S-Corporations.
 S-Corps are required by state law to have a board of directors and hold annual meetings.
 Meanwhile, LLCs are member-managed and don’t have to do any of these activities to stay compliant.

 It’s also easier for LLCs to gain approval for specific activities since they only need the approval of the members.
-On the other hand, most decisions made by an S-Corp need the board’s full approval and a majority vote from the shareholders.
+On the other hand, most decisions made by an S-Corporation need the board’s full approval and a majority vote from the shareholders.

 Flexibility in Sharing Profits